etpinard/basemap.d3/README.md

 - Choropleth of countries (with custom boundary lines)
 - Scatter points/text by locations (e.g. ISO-3)
 - Periodic panning and zoom
-- Customizable lon/lat axis ranges
+- Customizable lon/lat axis ranges, grid width, color and spacing

 ### TODO list

-- Handle grid (i.e. graticules) per axis
 - Improve maps set scale (as a function of the figure size and axis range)

 - Improve scopes: figure out what land / ocean / coastlines layers should be